chongyih/aasp-core/README.md

 ## Initial Setup
 ### Default superuser account
-By default, only a single `admin` account with superuser privileges is created.
+By default, only a single `ADMIN` account with superuser privileges is created.
 The default password for this user is `password123`.

 ### Creation of other accounts
-Other user accounts can be created through the Django Admin Dashboard with the `admin` account.
-This dashboard can be accessed by logging in as the `admin` user.

 To create an Educator account, create the user and add the user to the Educator group.
 The same applies for Lab Assistants.

 For Student accounts, they are created on demand when students are enrolled into courses, so there is no need to pre-create these accounts.
+The initial password will be sent to each student email upon account creation.

+Other user accounts can be created through the Django Admin Dashboard by logging in as the `ADMIN` account.

 ## Credits